manchestercoffeearchive/manchestercoffeearchive.github.io/freezing-coffee.md

 ### Never run out of coffee

 This process can be as simple as freezing half of each bag of coffee you buy at home, or buying two bags instead of one when visiting a coffee shop.
-Freezing means you can keep as much coffee in stock as you like.
+Freezing means you can keep as much coffee in stock as you like and you are limited only by the amount of room on your freezer that you want to devote to coffee storage.